rafasofizada/pechkin/README.md

 )
 ```

-Now, if you send a `FormData` request with following data _(represented as JSON, this is NOT a valid FormData request)_:
+Now, if you send a `FormData` request with following structure _(represented as JSON, this is NOT a valid FormData request)_:

 ```json5
 {